team4470programming/Instructions/README.md

   {

-  2) go to the C learners file in this repository and follow those instructions in the file, good luck!
+  2) go to the C learners file in this repository and follow the instructions in the file, good luck!

   }